UCLA-BD2K/heartCases/README.md

 #### Input
 This program can take 3 types of inputs:
-- Run the program as `python caseReport_classify.py --folder FOLDERNAME` if using a folder containing MEDLINE files as input.
+- Run the program as `python caseReport_classify.py --folder FOLDERNAME` if using a folder containing MEDLINE files as input (see `example_FOLDER_format` for reference).
-- Run the program as `python caseReport_classify.py --pmids PMIDS` if using a .txt file of PubMed IDs as input.
+- Run the program as `python caseReport_classify.py --pmids PMIDS` if using a .txt file of PubMed IDs as input (see `example_PMIDS_format.txt` for reference).
-- Run the program as `python caseReport_classify.py --medline MEDLINE` if using .txt file containing MEDLINE files as input.
+- Run the program as `python caseReport_classify.py --medline MEDLINE` if using .txt file containing MEDLINE files as input (see `example_MEDLINE_format.txt` for reference).
+The files must be in the same location as caseReport_classify.py

 #### Output
-Lab values for each case report will be stored as a table in a text file called `Classification_Results.txt` containing the PubMed IDs as the first column and single/multiple as the second column.
+The results will be stored as a tab separated .txt file called `Classification_Results.txt` containing the PubMed IDs as the first column and single/multiple as the second column.

+# labValueExtraction
+A medical language processing system that parses through full texts of case reports, retrieves the lab values, and finds the entity being measured by each lab value.

+## extractLabValue.py

+Running this file extracts the lab values of the passed in XML files of case reports and stores the results in `Lab Values.txt`.

+### Usage
+IMPORTANT!!!
+First UNZIP the files in the `word_embedding.syn1neg.zip` and `word_embedding.wv.syn0.zip` from the folder `files_to_be_loaded` and store them in the folder `files_to_be_loaded` as their own indepedent .npy files.

+Run as:
+`python extractLabValue.py --extract FOLDERNAME`

+Run with the '-h' option to see additional arguments.

+#### Input
+- You will need a folder containing XML formatted full texts of case reports (see `example_FOLDERNAME_format` for reference).
+Once you have the folder stored in the same location as `extractLabValue.py`, run `python extractLabValue.py --folder FOLDERNAME`

+#### Output
+The results will be stored in `Lab Values.txt` with double new line separating the results for each case report in the following format:

+PMID: ########
+lab value:	LAB VALUE
+measured:	ENTITY
+lab value:	LAB VALUE
+measured:	ENTITY
+lab value:	LAB VALUE
+measured:	ENTITY
+...